Newcomers to St. John's

 We pray you will discern whether this is a community of faith where you want to nurture and grow in the faith.
 If it is, there will be invitations to a Newcomers Dinner, Newcomers Class, and New Member Liturgy.

-If you have any questions, please do not hesitate to ask!
-The greeters, ushers, Father Ripp, or anyone else will be happy to help.
+If you have any questions, please ask!
+Father Ripp, Rev. Lucy or anyone else will be happy to help.
 Contact the church office by emailing [email protected] to make an appointment with the clergy at any time.

-Please complete the Newcomers Registry prior to visiting, inquiring about membership, or calling the church office to meet with the rector.
+Please complete the Newcomers Registry prior to visiting, inquiring about membership, or calling the church office to meet with one of our clergy.
 A staff member will be in touch.

 If you’re right on time or running late, come in and know that you are ready to worship as you are!